CSCI572A/Team8/README.md

 # Setting up environment

 You are going to have to install Anaconda or python to get this program to work.
 This setup assumes the user is using Anaconda.
-However, just using `python` version 3.10 on local machine, and installing the requirements with `pip` could work as well.
+However, just using `python` version 3.10 and respective `pip` package manager for the python version on local machine, and installing the requirements with `pip` from step 3 could work as well.

 1. Create a virtual environment with Anaconda using `conda create --name <your_env_name> python=3.10` and activate it using `conda activate <your_env_name>`